 SRN describe recovery as follows:

 Recovery is being able to live a good life, as defined by the person, in the presence or absence of symptoms.
 It is about having control over and input into your own life.
-Each individual’s recovery, like his or her experience of the mental health problems or illness, is a unique and deeply personal process.
+Each individual’s recovery, like his or her experience of distress, emotional difficulties or mental ill-health is a unique and deeply personal process.

-People can and do recover from even the most serious and long-term mental health problems.
+People can and do recover.
 Of course, recovery is not always easy or straightforward – many people describe the need to persevere and maintain hope through the most difficult times.

 One of our approaches to recovery is through the use of stories, or ‘narratives’ from people affected by mental health problems.
 Sharing experiences in this way – also known as sharing recovery stories – has been closely linked to the development of the recovery approach internationally.
 You can find out more about narrative approaches to recovery on this website .